dhh1128/codecraft.co/julie-jones-learn-voraciously.md

 [...] stake in the ground.
 Those wikipedia pages and chat sessions and interesting blog posts are part of learning voraciously, which is a strategic imperative for any software [...]

 ---

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:09)

-[…] programmer who’s continually learning, and who’s plugged in to community best practice, is likely to contribute more value to his […]

----